 - Remove from the double boiler and add in the cream cheese.
 Beat until fully combined.
 Set aside.

-- Pour in the egg yolk and cream cheese mixture into the whipped cream and carefully fold everything together until it’s fully combine.
-In a separate wide bowl, mix the hot water, coffee and the remaining 1 tablespoon of sugar (the sugar is optional).
+- Pour the egg yolk and cream cheese mixture into the whipped cream and carefully fold everything together until it’s fully combined.
+In a separate wide bowl, mix the hot water, coffee, and the remaining 1 tablespoon of sugar (the sugar is optional).

 - Repeat this process to make one more layer of ladyfingers and finally the remaining cream cheese custard.
 Smooth out the top, then cover with plastic wrap and chill for at least 4 hours or up to overnight.